aziz-1/uAgents/README.md

 ## Dashboard overiew:
 # Moderna Vaccination AI
 ## Project Overview
-Developed by Imperial X Team, this hackathon project introduces an innovative solution to address vaccination hesitancy through AI-powered analytics and visualization tools.
+Developed by Imperial I-X Team, this hackathon project introduces an innovative solution to address vaccination hesitancy through AI-powered analytics and visualization tools.
 The project integrates real-time data analysis with practical medical information to support healthcare providers in their vaccination efforts.

 ## Key Components